Key Takeaways

 For some companies, hiring reps in faraway countries can be advantageous, especially if you want coverage outside of typical US working hours to serve international clients or manage follow-ups overnight.

-On the other hand, if your goal is to have reps who can work seamlessly within US working hours, hiring professionals in Latin America can be a smart choice.
+On the other hand, if your goal is to have reps who can work seamlessly within US working hours, hiring sales professionals in Latin America can be a smart choice.

 9 Steps For Hiring Remote Sales Representatives Successfully